geoarrow/geoarrow/format.md

 ```

 An array of MultiPoints is represented as a nested list array, where each outer
-list is a single MultiPoint (i.e. a list of xy coordinates).
+list is a single MultiPoint (i.e. a list of coordinates).
 The child name of
 the outer `List` should be "points".

 #### MultiLineString